Sample layout for the ground floor:

 Nathalie Dietzold

-Real Estate Economist (EBS) Associate Director | Investor & Asset Advisory
+Real Estate Economist (EBS) Director | Investor & Asset Advisory